neuro-inc/platform-docs/first-steps/collaborative-development.md

 apolo browse job-fb835ab1-5285-4360-8ee1-880a8ebf824c
 ```

-Also, Alice gets access to this job in her [Web UI](https://app.neu.ro/) and can monitor the job's logs or work with it there.
+Also, Alice gets access to this job in her [Apolo Console](https://app.neu.ro/) and can monitor the job's logs or work with it there.

 Please note that, if someone gets `write`-level access to your Jupyter Notebooks job, they can modify the notebooks on your platform storage.
 Therefore, to update those notebooks in the Git repository, you have to download them, commit, and push.